hw4n/launchpad/README.md

 Here's why:
 * Easy to use - Paste a link and you are good to go
 * Max access - You can set X for this: "After X clicks the link will self destruct"
+* Max date - After X date, the link will go away
 * Encrypting /w password - The link you entered will be encrypted with your password

 A list of commonly used resources that I find helpful are listed in the acknowledgements.